Skip to main content

 Free Study Resource

-Free Canadian Citizenship Test Practice Questions
+Where Can You Find Free Canadian Citizenship Test Practice Questions?

 Below are free sample practice questions from the BecomeACitizen.ca question bank, covering key topics from the official Discover Canada study guide.
 Each question shows the correct answer and, where available, a brief explanation.
 These questions are representative of what you can expect on the real IRCC citizenship test.